ShimizuAise/VT_Spectralizer/README.md

 This App will create 9 Parameters in VTube Studio.

+I will do new releases as I finish important features or bugfixes.
+If you want a feature that is complete but not in a release, you can build the app from the source code.

 # Parameters

 VTSpec_toggle: This is a toggle controllable via this App's UI with 5 selectable values.
 Range: 0-1